 1.4.
 Elder exploitation

-Nevada’s legal definition of elder exploitation occurs when a person:
+Nevada’s legal definition of elder exploitation occurs when you:

-- Has trust or power of attorney over the victim, and
+- Have trust or power of attorney over the victim, and

-- Deceptively obtains control of the victim’s assets or deprives them of the assets.
+- Deceptively obtain control of the victim’s assets or deprive them of the assets.

 These cases often involve tricking or using undue influence on an elderly person into: